masonphung/fraud_transaction_detection/README.md

 ![System Architecture](docs/architecture.png)

-*I know this look like AI-generated but I made the diagram manually*
+*I know this look like AI-generated but I made the diagram manually with Excalidraw*

 The system is built around **Kafka as the sole integration layer**: both the training and inference services consume from the same `transactions` topic independently, fully decoupling their lifecycles.